 After purchasing Joseph Phelps, LVMH made a number of additional upgrades to the hospitality space.

 A banker informed him of several potential winery projects in Napa and Sonoma.
 One of the projects was to build Souverain Winery in Napa Valley (now Rutherford Hill Winery).
 After this project Joseph became interested in purchasing his own property in the valley.
 He initially acquired about 15 acres on the corner of Zinfandel Lane and the Silverado Trail in 1972.
-In 1973 he acquired 600+ acres of land which at the time was a cattle ranch and no grapes were planted on site at that time.
+In 1973 he acquired 600+ acres of land which at the time was known as the Connolly Ranch, a cattle ranch raising Polled Herefords, an advantageous breed due to their lack of horns.
+No grapes were planted on site at that time.
 A clear remnant of this ranch is the metal cattle guard visitors cross when first entering their driveway off of Taplin Road.

 One of Phelps’ most distinguished wines was a vineyard designate Cabernet Sauvignon from the Eisele Vineyard in Calistoga (later the site of Araujo Estate, now called Eisele Vineyard).
 Phelps produced wine from this vineyard from 1975 through 1991.

+In 1983 Phelps was elected president of the board of directors of the Napa Valley Vintners Association.
 After an impressive career both in construction and the wine business – Joseph Phelps passed away in April of 2015.
+Perhaps one word describes the man more than any other, visionary.
 Today his son Bill Phelps is Chairman of the winery.

 In late Spring 2015 the winery unveiled a new hospitality center located in what was the original winery building.
 This winery was built with high ceilings to house tall tanks – during the remodel the ceiling was lowered, a second floor was added for offices and hospitality was expanded from one private tasting room to seven private tasting rooms.
 Much of the focus of the remodel was tied to hospitality, elevating the tasting experience for visitors and making these visits more personalized.